 Nourishing Lentil Soup with Spinach

-If you’re trying to cut down on your meat consumption – or make more budget-friendly meals – lentils are the way to go.
-They’re super affordable, and they’re so versatile you’ll have no trouble finding new ways to use them.
+If you’re looking to make more budget-friendly meals, lentils are the way to go.
+They’re affordable, healthy, so versatile you’ll have no trouble finding new ways to use them.

 These little legumes have a ton of benefits!
 Several members of the Green Child team follow a flexitarian diet, and beans help us provide filling meals without serving a large amount of meat.